ameyagv/-DevOps-Pipelines/status-report-1.md

 ## Next Steps

+1. Ameya (agvaicha)
 - Add remianing environments in deployment pipeline, i.e. QA, UAT, Baking and Prod
 - Include appropriate tests in each environment apart from deployment

+2. Deep (dmmehta2)
+- Add UI Tests in coffee-project for QA environment
+- Add load testing script for UAT environment
+- Create monitoring code for poduction deployment ( which will compare baking environment and production environment )

+3. Subodh (sgujar)
+- Add load balancer for production environment
+- Add Release tagging for docker images
+- Reduce repetitive steps in workflow

 ## Retrospective

+### What Worked
+1. Good Communication & collaboration
+2. Distribution of workload

+### What didn't Work
+1. Due to Github enterprise we were facing multiple issues like installing docker
+2. NCSU github didn't allow use of container registry.
+Need to find work-around to use personal ghcr.io for storing docker images
+3. Not aloowed to use third party marketplace actions / plugin

+### Things to do differently
+1. Analyze github environment and access to it before creating workflow file.
+2. Setup runner for passwordless access ssh and install docker on it before hand.
+3. Reduce repetitive steps in workflow by analyzing and planning before implementing directly.